-For the past 15 years, Amy has provided play-based assessment and treatment to infants, toddlers, and young children with speech-language disorders, neuro-motor impairments, feeding disorders, learning disabilities, and social communication difficulties.
+Since 1996, Amy has provided play-based assessment and treatment to infants, toddlers, and young children with speech-language disorders, neuro-motor impairments, feeding disorders, learning disabilities, and social communication difficulties.

 She has pursued advanced training in oral motor treatment by completing a number of post-graduate courses including the “Bobath Eight-week Pediatric Neurodevelopmental Treatment Course for Children with Cerebral Palsy” and the “Prompts for Restructuring Oral Muscular Phonetic Targets” (PROMPT) course.
 She also is extensively trained in the Developmental Individual-difference Relationship (DIR) based intervention model (formerly known as “Floortime”) for children with autism and other disorders of relating.
 In addition, she has training in the Social Communication Emotional Regulation and Transactional Support (SCERTS) model and is a certified provider of the Hanen “It Takes Two to Talk” parent-training program.
 She also is a certified to use Interactive Metronome.

 Amy is a five-time recipient of the Award for Continuing Education (“ACE” award) from the American-Speech-Language Hearing Association.